MODERN MARVELS: THE ARCHITECTS WHO SHAPED OUR WORLD

 Santiago Calatrava, photo by Thomas Hoeffgen.

-Valencia-born Santiago Calatrava combines engineering precision with artistic flair.
-His creations, such as the Athens Olympic Sports Complex and the Museum of Tomorrow, are celebrated for their sculptural beauty and structural ingenuity.
+Valencia-born architect and structural engineer of Welsh descent, Santiago Calatrava combines engineering precision with artistic flair.
+His creations, such as the Athens Olympic Sports Complex, Turning Torso in Malmö, Sweden, the Milwaukee Art Museum in the United States and the Museum of Tomorrow, Rio de Janeiro, Brazil are celebrated for their sculptural beauty and structural ingenuity.
 Santiago Calatrava is renowned not only for his striking neo-futuristic buildings but also asymmetrical bridges that adorn many global locations.
 Calatrava’s interdisciplinary approach integrates structural engineering, sculpture, painting, ceramics, and architecture, continuing a distinguished tradition in Spanish modernist architecture that traces back to Felix Candela and Antonio Gaudi.

 Santiago Calatrava’s Athens Olympic Sports Compelx, photo from REUTERS.